unegma/unegma-legal/lib/legal-docs/terms-unegmadigital.md

 i.
 Invoices: Payments are due within 30 days unless we agree otherwise.
 Late payments may incur interest at 8% per annum above the Bank of England’s base rate.
 For fixed-term projects, a non-refundable deposit of 50% is required upfront.

+ii.
+VAT: Invoices are not inclusive of VAT unless specified.

 ### b.
 Termination

 i.
 Ending the Agreement: If the scope of work changes significantly, we may need to renegotiate or end this Agreement.
 Unegma will require payment for all work completed up to the point of termination.